letakeane/gridpractice/module-4/assessments/final-assessment-amazonbay.md

 ### Production

-Your app should be pushed to production on Heroku.
+**Your app should be pushed to production on Heroku.** You do not need to incorporate CircleCI for this assessment.

 ### Extensions